-Regulatory affairs professionals are multi-disciplinary with diverse backgrounds and UGA offers the only regulatory program in the US that covers requirements in both the medical and veterinary industry.
+Regulatory science professionals are multi-disciplinary with diverse backgrounds and UGA offers the only regulatory program in the US that covers requirements in both the medical and veterinary industry.
 With the choice of either a thesis or non-thesis path to the degree, this program is ideal for individuals who have a clear objective to cultivate a career in regulatory affairs, and for those with an industry background desiring an advanced education in regulatory management.

 - Computer with current operating system (Windows or Mac).
 Additional peripherals such as webcam, headphones and printer may be required.